Compiling a heritage property maintenance logbook

 How to complete each logbook sheet

-- a sample sheet is provided to show what information to record about a heritage place
+A sample sheet shows what information to record about a heritage place.

-- only complete the relevant sections of a sheet when carrying out a building inspection
+Only complete the relevant sections of a sheet when carrying out a building inspection.
+Complete the following steps:

 - name and/or number each room and allocate a separate sheet for each of them